Cigarette Smoking Facts

 Benzene: Benzene is known for causing leukemia.
 Unlike arsenic, the majority of our exposure to this chemical is only in cigarette smoke.
 We do not have very many natural places where we come in contact with benzene.
-There is also a fair percentage of leukemia patients who are believed to be in part due to their smoking habit.
+There is also a fair percentage of leukemia patients who may have developed their cancer due to their smoking habit.

 Formaldehyde: Formaldehyde does not affect all people the same.
 Some can be exposed to it heavily and be unaffected, while others can develop asthma as a result of exposure.
-It has recently been deemed a carcinogen, as well.
-This may be the substance most responsible for causing asthma in second-hand smokers.
+It has recently been deemed a carcinogen, as well, which may be the substance most responsible for causing asthma in second-hand smokers.

 Most of us know that cigarette smoking can cause lung cancer.
 If you have ever been unfortunate enough to watch someone die of this cancer, you know how awful it is.
-They usually die fairly young, like Humphrey Bogart who died of lung cancer at age 57.
-But lung cancer is just one of the awful diseases that cigarette smoking can cause.
-When the nicotine is inhaled, it and all the other chemicals go through your bloodstream, which affects every living cell in your body.
+Lung cancer patients usually die relatively young, like Humphrey Bogart, who died at age 57.
+But lung cancer is just one of the awful diseases that cigarette smoking can cause, when nicotine and cigarette's other chemicals go through your bloodstream when inhaled, which affects every living cell in your body.

 Fortunately, our bodies are pretty resilient, and one day of smoking is unlikely to cause cancer to develop.
-For every year you are exposed to these toxins, your chance of developing cancer increases.
+Your chance of developing cancer increases for every year's exposure to these toxins.
 All it takes is the DNA in one cell of your body to become mutated by the carcinogens for cancer to develop.

 A carcinogen takes the DNA from a cell and mutates it.
-Usually, a mutated cell will die and not reproduce due to a checkpoint that detects mutations and the cell will not multiply as most cells do.
-Unfortunately, it only takes one time for the checkpoint to fail for cancer to develop.
-This could happen at any cell that is exposed to the carcinogen.
-Since all cells are fed by our bloodstream, and all our blood flow is affected by what we breathe in, anytime we breathe in the carcinogens from cigarettes, a mutated cell could result.
+Usually, a mutated cell will die and not reproduce due to a checkpoint that detects mutations, and the cell will not multiply as most cells do.
+Unfortunately, it only takes one time for the checkpoint to fail, for cancer to develop, which could happen at any cell exposed to the carcinogen.
+Since our bloodstream feeds our cells, and all our blood flow is affected by what we breathe in, anytime we breathe in the carcinogens from cigarettes, a mutated cell could result.

-Cancer is not the only possible harmful effect from cigarettes.
-A higher rate of these diseases has also been attributed to smoking:
+Cancer is not the only possible harmful effect from cigarettes; others include:

 - heart disease (heart attacks or high blood pressure)